American sturgeon fish

 Endangered Lake Sturgeon Populations

 Lake sturgeon were once abundant throughout America’s Great Lakes.
 Overfishing in the 1800s and early 1900s eliminated much of the lake sturgeon populations.
 They became a threatened or endangered species in Michigan n 1994.
-This marked the start of the recovery programs attempting to revive the Lake Sturgeon populations.
+This marked the start of the recovery programs attempting to revive the American Sturgeon fish populations.

 Anglers can help this endangered species by releasing any caught Lake Sturgeon.
 Also, remember to clean recreational equipment and use clean ballast technology.
 People can also help prevent the spread of aquatic invasive species and diseases threatening Lake Sturgeon.

-The Atlantic Sturgeon is a fish Species of Special Concern in Florida and currently under consideration for federal agencies’ Threatened status.
+The Atlantic American Sturgeon fish Species of Special Concern in Florida and currently under consideration for federal agencies’ Threatened status.
 The Atlantic States Marine Fisheries Commission manages them presently.
 Recently over 200 Atlantic Sturgeon babies were found in the James River for the first time in years.

 The Kootenai River